dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 The second line is the DOS prompt.
 DOS has a command line interface that predates graphical user interfaces we're accustomed to from modern operating systems.
-We get DOS to do things by typing in commands, and if manage to do this correctly, DOS will follow our instructions to the letter (pun intended).
+We get DOS to do things by typing in commands, and if we manage to do this correctly, DOS will follow our instructions to the letter (pun intended).
 DOS is *not* a multitasking operating system; you can only do a single thing in it at any given point in time.

 Let's analyse the prompt a little bit.
-It always starts with a letter followed by a semicolon which denotes the current drive.
+It always starts with a letter followed by a semicolon, which denotes the current drive.
 Right after startup, this is always the `Z` drive.
 This is a special drive that's always available; DOSBox stores some of its commands on it—you don't need to worry about it now.

-After the semicolon is the path of the current folder or current *directory* in DOS terminology.
-This is currently the *root directory* of the `Z` drive as indicated by the `\` (backslash) character.
+After the semicolon is the path of the current folder or current *directory* in DOS terminology; this is currently the *root directory* of the `Z` drive as indicated by the `\` (backslash) character.
 The `>` character just signifies the end of the prompt, and the blinking underscore (`_`) character after it is---guess what?---the cursor.

-Okay, enough theory, type in `C:` and then press ++enter++ to switch to the C drive.
+Okay, enough theory; type in `C:`, and then press ++enter++ to switch to the C drive.
 The prompt should now reflect that we're in the root directory of the C drive: